It’s who I am.

 - Editorials and endorsements for liberal/progressive candidates such as Katie McGinty (when she ran for PA Governor) and John Fetterman (ran for US Senate)

-In all fairness, in other essays, and on Facebook, I have been very critical of President Obama’s lack of attention to education, how much I disliked Arne Duncan and how I very much wish that Obama had made education a priority for his tenure.
-But he didn’t, and I don’t see that changing within the next 60 days, so it is what it is.
+In all fairness, in other essays, and on Facebook, I have been very critical of President Obama, how much I disliked Arne Duncan and how I very much wish that Obama had made education a priority for his tenure.
+But he didn’t, and there’s really no point in criticizing a President who has already served his two terms.

 My point here?